Yong Jun-hyung: 2010–2018: Solo activities and discography with Highlight

+2019–2021: Career hiatus

+On March 14, Junhyung announced on Instagram that he was leaving Highlight, following new revelations regarding the KakaoTalk chatrooms scandal, saying he had watched a video sent to him by Jung Joon-young, which was later revealed being a video of Jung and a woman making out in a bar which was filmed with consent but shared to him without, and in one other instance having got knowledge of Jung filming another woman without her consent.

 On November 15, 2021, Junhyung left Around Us Entertainment after his contract expired.

+2022–present: Solo activities

 On September 27, 2022, it was announced that Junhyung would be releasing a new album in the near future, which would be his first solo comeback in four years and also his first since his departure from Around Us Entertainment.
 On October 11, he announced his first EP Loner, set to release on October 30, under his independent label Black Made.

-In October 2022 it was confirmed that Yong will hold his solo concert 'LONER's ROOM' at Yes24 Live Hall in Seoul on November 4 and 5, and will make a comeback with his new EP album "Loner" on October 30.
-However, the label announced the postponement of the album due to the national mourning period following the Seoul Halloween crowd crush incident on the 29th.And his solo concert was postponed as well.Yong has confirmed the release schedule for the new album on November 10.
+In October 2022 it was confirmed that Junhyung will hold his solo concert 'LONER's ROOM' at Yes24 Live Hall in Seoul on November 4 and 5, and will make a comeback with his new EP album "Loner" on October 30.
+However, the label announced the postponement of the album due to the national mourning period following the Seoul Halloween crowd crush incident on the 29th.
+And his solo concert was postponed as well.
+Junhyung has confirmed the release schedule for the new album on November 10.

-On March 2, 2023, Yong will release "POST IT" (Feat.
-Xion) with the same name and "Til' the End", both composed by Yong.
+On March 2, 2023, Junhyung will release "POST IT" (Feat.
+Xion) with the same name and "Til' the End", both composed by him.

 Controversy

-On March 11, 2019, Jun-hyung was accused of being a part of the group chatroom with Jung Joon-young where Jung shared hidden camera footage and sexually explicit images.
-On March 12, it was revealed that Jun-hyung's part in the group chat was actually edited in, and it has been confirmed that Jung and Jun-hyung had a one-on-one chat room with each other, but Jun-hyung was not a part of the group chatroom where the hidden camera footage and photos were shared.
-On March 14, Jun-hyung announced he was leaving Highlight, after he admitted to watching an illegal video sent to him by Jung, who is under investigation for secretly filming women during sex; a part of the Burning Sun scandal.
-The police stated that he is being considered only as a witness at this point in time.

-On April 2, Around Us Entertainment announced Jun's military enlistment through an official statement.
-He completed his military service in February 2021.
+On March 11, 2019, the television program SBS Eight O'Clock News incorrectly reported that Junhyung was part of a group chatroom where musician Jung Joon-young shared hidden camera sex videos with acquaintances.
+On March 12, Junhyung clarified that, even though he had a chat with Jung, he was not part of the group chatroom.
+Seoul Metropolitan Police stated in April that they questioned him as a witness in the Jung Joon-young KakaoTalk chatrooms case.
+In December, KBS News reported that the video Jung had sent to Junhyung depicted Jung consensually touching and filming a woman in a bar in Gangnam in November 2015, but the video was shared without her consent.